scottrohrig/readme-gen/README.md

-# README Generator
+# Professional README Generator

+***

 ## Description

-A helpful streamline tool to reduce the overhead when creating project repositories.
+Reduce the overhead when creating project repositories by using this readme generator.
+A node-based CLI to streamline the process of making professional project README files.

 ## Table of Contents